-Based on previous OFWC and WFWC action, effective January 1, 2014 all recreational and non-Indian commercial fisheries in the Columbia River and tributaries downstream of Bonneville Dam (LCR) closed to the retention of white sturgeon.
-Retention fisheries in the pools between Bonneville Dam and McNary Dam (Zone 6) remained open.
-The Sturgeon Management Task Force (SMTF) met in January 2017 to review results of the 2016 stock assessment in John Day Pool and to discuss management options for 2017, including harvest guidelines for 2017 Zone 6 white sturgeon fisheries.
+Recreational and non-treaty commercial fisheries for white sturgeon in the Columbia River and tributaries downstream of Bonneville Dam during 2018 will be likely be addressed after updated stock status information and additional Commission guidance is available.
+Retention fisheries in the pools between Bonneville Dam and McNary Dam (Zone 6) open January 1 under permanent rules.
+The Sturgeon Management Task Force (SMTF) will meet in January 2018 to review results of the 2017 stock assessment in The Dalles Pool and to discuss management options for 2018, including harvest guidelines for 2018 Zone 6 white sturgeon fisheries.

-As a result of the 2010 ESA listing of eulachon (Columbia River smelt) all eulachon-directed fisheries in the Columbia River closed as of January 2011.
-In 2014, 2015 and 2016, the states worked closely with the National Marine Fisheries Service (NMFS) to conduct minor eulachon research fisheries to gather biological data and adult catch-per-unit-effort (CPUE) data for monitoring the status of the population.
-Eulachon fisheries of a similar scale may be considered for 2017.
+As a result of the 2010 ESA listing of Pacific eulachon (Columbia River smelt) all eulachondirected fisheries in the Columbia River closed as of January 2011.
+In 2014-2017, the states worked closely with the National Marine Fisheries Service (NMFS) to conduct minor eulachon research fisheries to gather biological data and adult catch-per-unit-effort data for monitoring the status of the population.
+Pending discussions with NMFS, eulachon fisheries of a similar scale are being considered for 2018.